dpzhang/Project_AHDA/README.md

 This repository contains the final course project for CAPP 30123.

 ## About all sub-directories:

+<code>Data</code>: contains a small subset data of 5000 rows of taxi trips for
+testing.
+<code>LitReview</code>: contains literature reviews for the project.
 <code>ProjectInfo</code>: contains project proposal, presentation slides, and
 description files.